cozy/cozy-doctypes/docs/io.cozy.rules.md

 ## `io.cozy.rules`

-This doctype represents rules, used to target documents in the Cozy.
+This doctype represents rules, used to retrieve documents in the Cozy.

 - `_id`: {string} - The fixed rule ID, that should respect this nomenclature: `<editor-reverse-domain-name>.rules/<rule-name>`.
 For instance: `io.cozy.rules/payslips`.
 - `description`: {string} - The rule description.